-These were painted in caves many many years ago (thousands of years ago), when people lived in caves.
+These were painted in caves many many years ago (thousands of years ago).
 Can you see/imagine the kinds of things that were painted?
 (Animals, hunting scenes, hands, some patterns, etc.).
 Can you see/imagine the kinds of colors that they used?
 (Earth colors, such as red, black, brown) Why do you think they used these specific colors?
 What tools do you think they used to draw?
 (Their hands, bones, sticks, etc.) These walls tell us many things!
 What are some of these things that our ancestors are telling us through these walls in the caves?
-(For instance, they tell us about what people did at that time, the materials that they had available to them, the tools that they used for hunting, how tall they were, what they thought important to keep track of, etc.) 30 minutes Activity: Your own Cave Painting What kind of scenes would you draw if you wanted to keep track of what people in your community do every day?
-Engage in a conversation and think of 2 - 3 scenes of your daily lives that you would like to portray in their own cave painting.
+(For instance, they tell us about what people did at that time, the materials that they had available to them, the tools that they used for hunting, how tall they were, what they thought important to keep track of, etc.) 30 minutes - What kind of scenes would you draw if you wanted to keep track of what people in your community do every day?
+Engage in a conversation.
+Create a storyboard of your daily lives that you would like to portray in your own cave painting.
 Draw a mural with scenes from your lives at home in "rupestrian style."

-Tape some paper or cardboard on the wall with tape.
+Tape some postal/ kraft paper/regular paper/ cardboard on the wall with painters' tape (You can use old boxes for creating this canvas).
 You can use red and black paint and white chalk if available, but you can also use soil and try to "discover" natural pigments.
-After you have finished, reflect about your creative process: The reason I chose to show these particular activities and not other activities that my community does is because A particular challenge for me was An awesome success for me was Ex.
-2. Graffiti and street art Here's a more contemporary take on using walls to convey a message!
+5 minutes After you have finished, reflect about your creative process: The reason I chose to show these particular activities and not other activities that my community does is because A particular challenge for me was An awesome success for me was

+Ex.
+2. Graffiti and street art

+Here's a more contemporary take on using walls to convey a message!
 Walls can also be the canvas for wonderful works of art that connect people in cities and towns.

-Answer the following question: Have you seen street art before?
+Answer the following question:

+- Have you seen street art before?
 If yes, where?
-(Walls, gates, roads, etc.) You can try to remember with your guardians places in your city or community where there are examples of this (if there are).
+(Walls, gates, roads, etc.)

+You can try to remember with your guardians places in your city or community where there are examples of this (if there are).
 Also, you can look at these images: